 - Who am I when my Body Fails me?

 Tag Archives: Eugene Peterson

-Eugene Peterson’s book Eat this Book teaches us to chew on a passage of scripture, digest it, and then put it to use in practical ways.
+In Eat this Book, Eugene Peterson teaches us to chew on a passage of scripture, digest it and then put it to use in practical ways.
 Our early Christian fathers and mothers called this process Lectio Divina.
-This passage from the … Continue reading
+Ecclesiastes 7:13-14 re- … Continue reading

 “Living a spiritual life requires a change of heart, a conversion.
 Such a conversion may be marked by a sudden inner change, or it can take place through a long, quiet process of transformation.
 But it always involves an inner … Continue reading